 Volvo V60 Recharge hybrid running costs

-Company-car drivers will be quids-in with a Volvo V60 Recharge, but it won't be cheap to insure
+Company-car drivers will be quids-in with a Volvo V60 Recharge plug-in hybrid, but it won't be all that cheap to insure

 |Insurance group||Warranty||Service interval||2020/21 company-car tax cost (20%/40%)|